Climate Change in Australia

 Reference: Morton FI (1983) 'Operational estimates of areal evapotranspiration and their significance to the science and practice of hydrology.'
 Journal of Hydrology 66, 1-76.

 However, downscaling doesn’t always provide a superior projection of change for a given region, and there are numerous issues to contend with: selection of GCMs for downscaling, pros and cons of different downscaling methods, representation of the physical processes that drive change, internal consistency of projected changes across multiple variables, as well as practical issues around handling large datasets.
-Therefore, provision of downscaled data outputs is undertaken with advanced users on a case-by-case basis at this stage.
+Therefore, provision of downscaled data outputs is currently undertaken with advanced users on a case-by-case basis at this stage.
 Contact us for further information.

 The data are provided at to suit different purposes: NRM super-clusters, NRM clusters, NRM sub-clusters, gridded, and for some cities and towns (see brochure for more information).